Carglglz/bleico/docs/source/usage.rst

 Connection status is checked every second, and *Last Update* corresponds to last time the connection was checked.
 If the device is disconnected, a desktop notification will appear.
-Bleico will try to reconnect immediately, and if it fails, will try to reconnect every 30 seconds until it can connect again.
+Bleico will try to reconnect immediately, and if it fails, bleico will try to reconnect every 30 seconds until it can connect again.
 If the connection is successful a desktop notification will appear, and bleico will return to normal operation.